 Although it may be difficult to tell, as rap music and hip-hop culture have been gutted of most relevant social and political content by the current corporate structure, there is a difference.
 There is a great doc called Blacking Up: Hip-Hop’s Remix of Race and Identity by Robert Clift that shows and details the difference between appreciation and mockery.

 In the past, white artists have stolen black art and blinded the public from the contributions made by black artists.
 Today, this seems kind of impossible considering the prominence of black celebrities like Rihanna (who this song was originally written for, and is a clear influence on Miley).
 Is there any way that what happened in the early days of rock 'n' roll and jazz could happen today, where great black artists could get overshadowed by lesser-talented white imitators?

 It never stopped.
-Though you do have more visibility for artists of colour, the same kinds of dynamics still occur.
-The general public is unaware of artists of colour who are punk, country, alternative, or any other label record companies use to identify them.
+Though you do have more visibility for artists of color, the same kinds of dynamics still occur.
+The general public is unaware of artists of color who are punk, country, alternative, or any other label record companies use to identify them.
 To some, these artists appear as outsiders.

 What does Miley's Cyrus's interpretation of what she has gone on record to call "black" say about her perception of black people and their culture?

 She could stand to take a few African American–studies courses.